knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="getvideorelationships"></a>
 # **GetVideoRelationships**
-> ModelPageResourceVideoRelationshipResource GetVideoRelationships (long? videoId, int? size, int? page)
+> PageResourceVideoRelationshipResource GetVideoRelationships (long? videoId, int? size, int? page)

 Returns a page of video relationships